European Union Prize for Contemporary Architecture

 What is it

-The European Union Prize for Contemporary Architecture is a biennial award to recognise and reward excellent examples of architectural works, and is complemented by the Emerging Architect Special Mention, awarded to a single architectural work.
+The European Union Prize for Contemporary Architecture is a biennial award to recognise and reward excellent examples of architectural works, and is complemented by the Emerging Architect award, awarded to a single architectural work.

-The €60,000 Prize and €20,000 Special Mention are awarded to single works demonstrating excellence in conceptual, technical, and constructive terms.
+The €60,000 Prize and €20,000 Emerging Architect award are awarded to single works demonstrating excellence in conceptual, technical, and constructive terms.
 Both works additionally receive a sculpture evoking the Mies van der Rohe Pavilion in Barcelona.

 What is it for?